Becket (1964 film)

-Synopsis

-During the late 12th century, about 100 years after the Norman conquest (1066), the Normans have removed the native ruling class, replacing it with a new monarchy, aristocracy and clerical hierarchy.

-Thomas Becket is a Saxon courtier to King Henry II, who transforms into a determined opponent of the king as the Archbishop of Canterbury.

 Plot

-Thomas Becket is a advisor and companion of the carousing King Henry II.
+Thomas Becket is an advisor and companion of the carousing King Henry II.
 Henry appoints Becket as Lord Chancellor to have a close confidant in this position whom he can completely control.
-Henry is more interested in escaping his royal duties through drunken forays onto the hunting grounds and womanizing peasant women.
+Henry is less interested in his royal duties than drunken forays in the royal hunting grounds and pursuing peasant women.
 He becomes increasingly dependent on Becket, a Saxon commoner, who arranges these debaucheries when he is not busy running Henry's court.
-This foments great resentment on the part of Henry's Norman noblemen, who distrust and envy this Saxon upstart, as well as Henry's wife Queen Eleanor and Henry's mother Empress Matilda, who see Becket as an unnatural and unseemly influence upon the royal personage.
+This foments great resentment on the part of Henry's Norman noblemen, who distrust and envy this Saxon upstart, as well as Henry's wife Queen Eleanor and Henry's mother Empress Matilda, who see Becket as an unnatural and unseemly influence upon the King.

 Henry finds himself in continuous conflict with the elderly Archbishop of Canterbury, who opposes the taxation of Church property to support Henry's military campaigns in France.
-During one of his campaigns in coastal France, he receives word that the old archbishop has passed away.
-In a burst of inspiration, Henry exercises his prerogative to pick the next Archbishop and informs an astonished Becket that he is the royal choice.
+During one of his campaigns in coastal France, he receives news that the archbishop has died.
+In a burst of inspiration, Henry exercises his prerogative to pick the next Archbishop, and informs an astonished Becket that he is the royal choice.

 Shortly thereafter, Becket sides with the Church, throwing Henry into a fury.
 One of the main bones of contention is Thomas' excommunication of Lord Gilbert, one of Henry's most loyal stalwarts, for seizing and ordering the killing of a priest who had been accused of sexual indiscretions with a young girl, before the priest can even be handed over for ecclesiastical trial.
 Gilbert then refused to acknowledge his transgressions and seek absolution.